Welcome to our Governors’ section.

 Though clearly I am the new boy here I am rapidly gaining a huge respect for both the Governing Board and the management and staff at Water Mill.
 I have been asked to take a particular interest in Year 6 and Teaching and Learning and very much look forward to working with everyone involved with Water Mill.

-Janine Corless – Staff Governor
+Sandra Dean – Staff Governor

-Luke Nugent - Parent Governor
+Luke Nugent - Parent Governor (Chair of REST Committee)

 I am proud of the way my children have developed during their time at Water Mill and, as a parent, have been pleased with the continuing progress of the school.
 The rich diversity and friendly, welcoming atmosphere at Water Mill make it a school in which children are able to flourish both educationally and as a person.
-I aim to contribute towards the continuing improvement of the school without loosing sight of what makes Water Mill special.
+I aim to contribute towards the continuing improvement of the school without losing sight of what makes Water Mill special.